Spanning trees in hyperbolic graphs: Hyperbolic graphs

-Proposition \ref{MetricTopologyOfBoundary} is the reason why it possible that we will use the metric in some place, the topology in some other place, and sometimes use them both together.

-\begin{Prop} {\em \cite[Proposition 7.5.17]{GdH}} Let $G$ be a locally finite hyperbolic graph.
-There exists a continuous surjection from the hyperbolic boundary of $G$ to its set of ends whose fibres are the connected components of $\rand G$. \end{Prop}
+Theorem~\ref{MetricTopologyOfBoundary} shows that the definitions of the topological space are equivalent.
+We may thus use the direct definition of the topology or the definition via the metric depending on the situation.

-We will state some propositions that we will need later.
+We close this section with some propositions that we shall need later.

-\begin{Prop} {\em \cite[(22.11) and (22.15)]{W}} Let $G$ be a locally finite hyperbolic graph with two distinct boundary points $\eta$ and $\nu$.
-Let $o$ be a vertex in $G$, $(x_i)_{i\in\nat}$ a geodetic ray converging to $\eta$, and $(y_j)_{j\in\nat}$ a geodetic ray converging to $\nu$.
-Then the following two properties holds: \begin{enumerate}[(i)] \item There is a geodetic ray in $G$ starting in $o$ and having only finitely many vertices different from $(x_i)_{i\in\nat}$. \item There is a geodetic double ray having only finitely many vertices different from $(x_i)_{i\in\nat}$ and $(y_j)_{j\in\nat}$.
-One side of the geodetic double ray converges to $\eta$, the other to $\nu$. \end{enumerate} \end{Prop}
+\begin{Prop} {\rm \cite[(22.11) and (22.15)]{woessBook}} Let $G$ be a locally finite hyperbolic graph with two distinct boundary points $\eta$ and $\nu$.
+Let $o$ be a vertex, $(x_i)_{i\in\nat}$ a geodesic ray converging to $\eta$, and $(y_j)_{j\in\nat}$ a geodesic ray converging to $\nu$.
+Then the following two statements hold: \begin{enumerate}[(i)] \item There is a geodesic ray in $G$ starting at $o$ and having only finitely many vertices different from $(x_i)_{i\in\nat}$. \item There is a geodesic double ray having only finitely many vertices different from $(x_i)_{i\in\nat}$ and $(y_j)_{j\in\nat}$.
+One side of this double ray converges to $\eta$, the other to~$\nu$. \end{enumerate} \end{Prop}